-Last week, total US natural gas consumption decreased by 3.8% week-over-week.
-As temperatures turned milder, consumption declined in residential and commercial sectors by 13% compared to last week.
-Industrial consumption declined by 1.3%.
-Consumption for power generation increased by 3.9%, likely indicating cooling demand.
+Last week, total US natural gas consumption declined by 10.8% week-over-week.
+Consumption fell by over 30%, compared to the week before, in the residential and commercial sectors.
+Industrial consumption fell by 3.4%.
+Consumption for power generation increased by 0.6%.

-The U.S. Energy Information Administration’s “Short-Term Energy Outlook,” released on April 7, forecasts that total natural gas consumption will average 76.3 Bcf per day (billion cubic feet) in 2015 and 75.8 Bcf per day in 2016, compared to an estimated 73.5 Bcf per day in 2014.
+The EIA’s (U.S. Energy Information Administration) STEO (Short-Term Energy Outlook) was released on April 7.
+It forecasts that total natural gas consumption will average 76.3 Bcf/d (billion cubic feet per day) in 2015 and 75.8 Bcf/d in 2016—compared to an estimated 73.5 Bcf/d in 2014.

-Greater consumption should result from increased demand within the industrial and electric power sectors.
-This would be positive for the companies mentioned above.
-Demand from the power sector is forecast to grow by 11.5% in 2015.
-It’s then expected to fall by 2.2% in 2016.
+The increase in consumption would be a result of increased demand from the industrial and electric power sectors.
+Increased consumption would be positive for companies that produce natural gas.
+Demand from the power sector is forecasted to grow by 11.5% in 2015.
+Then, it’s expected to fall 2.2% in 2016.

-Industrial consumption is forecast to increase by 4.9% and 2.5% in 2015 and 2016, respectively, due to new industrial projects coming online, predominantly in the fertilizer and chemical sectors.
+Industrial consumption is forecasted to increase by 4.9% and 2.5% in 2015 and 2016, respectively, due to new industrial projects coming online—mainly in the fertilizer and chemical sectors.

-Demand from residential and commercial sectors is projected to decline in 2015 and in 2016.
+The demand from the residential and commercial sectors is projected to decline in 2015 and 2016.